SolarPanelsForFarms.uk

 Why agrivoltaics matters in 2026

-Defra's 2024 guidance on "best and most versatile" (BMV) agricultural land tightened ground-mount solar approvals on Grade 1, 2 and 3a land.
-Most large UK solar farms have therefore had to site on Grade 3b or worse.
+Defra's guidance on "best and most versatile" (BMV) agricultural land steers large ground-mount solar away from Grade 1, 2 and 3a land, so most solar-only farms must site on Grade 3b or worse.
 Agrivoltaics turns the question on its head: if the land remains agriculturally productive, the food-vs-energy trade-off largely dissolves.
-Modern elevated PV arrays leave 90%+ of land usable for grazing, biodiversity ground cover or specific shade-tolerant crops.
+Modern elevated PV arrays leave most of the land usable for grazing, biodiversity ground cover or specific shade-tolerant crops, which is exactly the framing the Solar Roadmap and the Sheffield modelling reward.

 Three practical UK agrivoltaic models